Probing False Vacuum Decay and Bubble Nucleation in a Rydberg Atom Array

 Figure~\ref{fig_NeelandFV}(a) directly compares the measured decay of the PQG state (orange pentagons) against the Néel state (blue squares) for both $\Delta_l/V = 0$ and $\Delta_l/V = 0.08$.
 The PQG state exhibits a significantly slower decay.
-This behavior is qualitatively confirmed by numerical simulations that incorporate decoherence (dashed lines in Fig. 3(a)) (see SM Sec.~\ref{SM.sec.ExperimentalImperfections}~\cite{SM}).
+This behavior is qualitatively confirmed by numerical simulations that incorporate decoherence (dashed lines in Fig. 3(a)) (see SM Sec.~\Romannum{2}~\cite{SM}).
+The different early-time dynamics of the two initial states can also be revealed by analytical analysis via a Baker-Campbell-Hausdorff (BCH) expansion (see SM Sec.~\Romannum{4}~\cite{SM}).